Dunes (hotel and casino): Shows

 The Dunes' 1955 opening included Vera-Ellen in a production show titled New York-Paris-Paradise, which was contracted for a four-week run.
 It was part of Gottesman's policy to focus on shows rather than big-name stars; he said, "There aren't enough name stars in the world to play all the Vegas hotels".
 New York-Paris-Paradise was directed by Robert Nesbitt and played in the Dunes' showroom, known as the Arabian Room.

 On January 10, 1957, Riddle debuted Las Vegas' first topless show, titled Minsky Goes to Paris.
 Riddle said, "We have something people can't get on television".
 The show's success inspired other resorts to debut their own topless shows.
 During 1958, the show was attracting 9,000 viewers weekly.
 Later known as Minsky's Follies, the show ran until 1961.

 Riddle brought Tenderloin, a Broadway musical, to the Dunes in May 1961.
 The Broadway show Guys and Dolls, starring Betty Grable and Dan Dailey, also played at the Dunes for about six months, starting in 1962.

 The Dunes opened a new venue, the Persian Room, in December 1961.
 It replaced the Sinbad Cocktail Lounge.
 The Persian Room debuted with Vive Les Girls, a French musical revue by Frederic Apcar.
 It was successful, becoming an annual show at the Dunes.
 It closed in 1971, when the Persian Room was replaced by the keno lounge.

-The Dunes had also debuted another show by Apcar in December 1963, titled Casino de Paris and initially starring Line Renaud.
+The Dunes had also debuted another show by Apcar in December 1963, titled Casino de Paris and initially starring Line Renaud, and then Violetta Villas.
 The show cost approximately $6 million to create, featuring 100 cast members and more than 500 costumes.
 The show incorporated a custom stage known as the Octopus or Octuramic.
 Designed by Schwartz and Kenny, the stage had several arms capable of extending 50 feet above the audience.
 Circular dancing platforms, 20 feet in diameter, were built at the end of each arm, allowing showgirls to dance above the audience.
 The show ended in June 1981, due to the high costs of putting it on each week.

 Showstoppers, a family show by Jeff Kutash, was planned to open in 1990, but was canceled before its premiere.